Muskan210/Handwritten_digit_recog/README.txt

 The main objective is to:
 - Build a CNN that accurately classifies handwritten digit images.
 - Integrate the model into a **Flask web application** for easy interaction.
-- Provide an intuitive user interface to upload an image and get the predicted digit.
+- Provide an intuitive user interface to draw/write the digit and get the predicted digit.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------